Open Doors and Warm Smiles: How to Retain Visitors to Your Church & Avoid the 7 Deadly Sins of Rolling Out The UnWelcome Mat

 - Landscaping: Should be neat and updated.
 No overgrown messy shrubs and weed-filled beds.
 Well-kept church property shows that people care about and take pride in their church home.

 - Communication/Signing: Are entrances clearly marked and lighted?
 Once inside the building, do signs point the way to key areas like the Sanctuary, Nursery, Sunday School rooms, office or visitor center, restrooms?
-Are the bulletins accurate and well-organized?
+Are the bulletins right and well-organized?

 - Access: Is the building handicapped accessible?
 Are the restrooms built to accommodate a wheelchair?
 Are there hearing assistive devices available?
 Large-print bulletins and hymnals?